Moo64c/moo64c.github.io/_posts/2022-12-18-Queries-in-a-Pinch.md

 ## Frankly, my darling, I don't give a _query_

 Database queries can be generally split into read queries (`select`) and write queries (`insert, update, delete`).
-Our client for [Cassandra Communicator](https://moo64c.github.io/articles/2021/08/15/Cassandra-A-Scale-y-Story/) already optimize workers' wait time by defaulting **write** queries to be performed _without replying_ to the worker.
+Our client for [Cassandra Communicator](https://moo64c.github.io/articles/2021/08/15/Cassandra-A-Scale-y-Story/){: .btn .btn--success} already optimize workers' wait time by defaulting **write** queries to be performed _without replying_ to the worker.
 An application worker can send the write query to Communicator, and go on their merry way.
 In most cases, they do not care if the write query actually succeeded; would they do much more than write something to a log and send a metric if the query failed?
 Communicator can handle that.
 Needlessly waiting on a query before doing anything else is wasteful.

 But you always care when **reading** from the database.